CareCru/cc-analytics-wiki/Production.md

 * Production MTD

 ## Today's Completed Production
-_name TBD_
-All delivered procedures that have occurred on the current day which includes missed appointments.
+All dental procedures that have been supplied and billed to the client on the current day and updated in real-time.

 > Note: derived from **Historical Production** but specifically scoped to the current day